Innovation: It’s an education reform cliché. But what is innovation, really?

 Ask most people about innovation and they’ll probably talk about products—airplanes, laptops, smartphones.
 But innovation also refers to process.
 That’s what blended learning is for education.
 It turns the process of teaching upside down.

-Late last month, the Thomas B. Fordham Institute, in partnership with Knowledge Works and Reynoldsburg City Schools, welcomed Anthony Kim, founder and CEO of Education Elements, to Ohio to speak with local educators and district leaders.
+Today, the Thomas B. Fordham Institute, in partnership with Knowledge Works and Reynoldsburg School District, welcomed Anthony Kim, founder and CEO of Education Elements, to Ohio.
 Founded in 2010, Education Elements is a California-based company that advises schools on how to adopt and implement blended learning models.
 Education Elements has assisted charters (KIPP Los Angeles), traditional public school districts (Houston Independent School District), and parochial schools (Mission Dolores Academy in San Francisco).

 Kim began the conversation with an audience that included superintendents, teachers, lawmakers, and state board members by describing his blended learning model.
 According to Kim, blended learning has three goals: